Skip to content

 Decants: moving in to temporary accommodation

-Sometimes because of a serious event or repair we need to move tenants into temporary accommodation while we repair their homes.
-This is normally because of an event such as a fire, flood, or major unplanned repair.
+Sometimes because of a serious event or repair we need to move tenants into temporary accommodation while we fix the homes.
+This is normally because of something like a fire, flood, or major unplanned repair.
 This move is often referred to as a “decant”.

-Sometimes a move is just for a short period, sometimes for longer, depending on the work needed to the home.
+Sometimes the move is for a short period and sometimes it's for longer, it all depends on the work needed.

-If you have to move out it’s because your home is unsafe.
-We’ll need to ensure that it’s safe to live in before you can move back in.
+If you do have to move out however, it’s because your home is unsafe and we’ll need to make sure that everything is safe again before you can move back in.

 Moving out in these situations can be difficult, but we’ll minimise your disruption and keep you regularly updated throughout.